 Sample Human Resources Director Job Description

-Position Description and Primary Requirements
+Position Description and Primary Requirements for an HR Director's Job

 The Human Resources Director guides and manages the overall provision of Human Resources services, policies, and programs for the entire company.
 The major areas directed are: